Cyclobenzaprine: 7 things you should know

 - Cyclobenzaprine is likely to make you sleepy or impair your judgment time.
 Avoid operating machinery, driving, or performing tasks that require mental alertness while taking this medicine.

 - Avoid alcohol while taking this medicine.
 Alcohol may potentiate the side effects of cyclobenzaprine.

 6. Response and effectiveness

 - 5mg of cyclobenzaprine is reportedly as effective as 10mg of cyclobenzaprine, with fewer side effects.

-- Cyclobenzaprine is ineffective in muscle spasm due to brain injury or disease.
+- Cyclobenzaprine is ineffective for muscle spasms due to brain injury or disease.